- The Windows 10 version history is long and tumultuous but it's about to reach its end.

 The date for the end of support is different for Windows 10 Enterprise and Education editions.

-How do I get a new version of Windows 10?
+How do I get Windows 10 updates?

-For this new approach, Windows 10 can be provided via three servicing channels.
+Windows 10 can be provided via three servicing channels.
 This concept allows users to have greater control over which feature updates and quality updates are installed in Windows 10.

 Windows Insider Program offers the opportunity to test and provide feedback on various features.
 With Semi-Annual Channel, users can choose when to deploy updates.
 Long Term Servicing Channel is designed for specialized devices, such as medical equipment or ATM machines.